-Upon the approval of the Independent Study/Senior Project Application, students may contact the Dean's Office to inquire about the guidelines for use of Prescott College equipment.
+Upon the approval of the Independent Study/Senior Project Application, students may contact the FRM to inquire about the guidelines for use of Prescott College equipment.
 In all cases, a rental rate will apply.
 Approval will be determined on a case-by-case basis.
 Issues of safety, supervision, qualified instructors, location, cost and availability all affect the use of Prescott College equipment for this kind of purpose.
-Use of Prescott College equipment for Senior Projects or Independent Study courses that are working with outside schools is not permitted; rare exceptions should be petitioned through the Dean's Office.
+Use of Prescott College equipment for Senior Projects or Independent Study courses that are working with outside schools is not permitted; rare exceptions should be petitioned through the Program Chair/Leader or FRM.